 Before we start, let’s make sure one thing is understood.
-Amazon owns both Audible as well as Kindle, so no matter what choice is decided when looking at Kindle Unlimited vs Audible, Amazon is the real winner.
+Amazon owns both Amazon Audible as well as Kindle, so no matter what choice is decided when looking at Kindle Unlimited vs Audible, Amazon is the real winner.

 Now that we have that taken care of let’s get started with looking at Kindle Unlimited and Audible.